Crystallographic restriction theorem

 Bragg’s law states that the incidence and scattered waves in x-ray diffraction make the same angle with a lattice plane.

 X-ray is a form of electromagnetic radiation, which has an alternating electric field component.
-When a beam of X-ray encounters a charged particle like an electron in an atom, its rapidly alternating electric field causes the electron to oscillate and become a dipole.
+When a beam of X-rays encounters a charged particle, such as an electron in an atom, its rapidly alternating electric field causes the electron to oscillate and form a dipole.
 Since an accelerated charge emits electromagnetic radiation, the accelerated electron (sinusoidal change of velocity with time) reemits X-ray at the same frequency as the incident radiation.
 This phenomenon is known as scattering.

 X-ray diffraction is a technique that relies on the interference of X-rays, which are scattered by atoms in a crystal, for analysing properties of the crystal.
 As the overall electron density of an atom is approximately spherical, X-ray scattered by the atom is consequently spherical (see diagram below).
 This is analogous to the atoms being the source of spherical wavelets, as stated in Huygens’ principle.
 The scattered X-rays therefore interfere with one another to form a distinct pattern.